Marcus Silcock

 Gravity Bubbles

 In the heat of the first wave of Lockdown, I participated in an collaboration with the poets Calliope Michail and Chris Gutkind.
-We decided to call it Gravity Bubbles to emphasize both the gravity of the situation (we were all feeling the heaviness of lockdown in the UK and Spain), and the power of art… Read more
+We decided to call it Gravity Bubbles to… Read more.

 -